JanHerca/urantiapedia/output/wikijs/en/article/Ann_Bendall/On_Free_Will_2.md

 </figure>

-The only possible gift of true value to God is our free will. ([UB 1:1.2](/en/The_Urantia_Book/1#p1_2)) God asks that we align our will to his.
+The only possible gift of true value to God is our free will. (<a id="a36_63"></a>[UB 1:1.2](/en/The_Urantia_Book/1#p1_2)) God asks that we align our will to his.
 But we cannot give him our will or let him take over, which would be a delightfully simple process—if it were possible.
 Instead God asks that we become real to the universe by aligning our will to his, that is by striving to choose that which is godlike in each decision we make.
 And so—decisions, decisions, decisions and more decisions are required from us.

 The most perfect example of “doing God’s will” was the crucifixion.
 Jesus could have avoided such an ignominious death.
 He could have moved to Rome with the apostles, but in his heart he “knew” that this was not what God required of him.